munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code chunk-h-include-value (1 before, 2 after)

-And another include over in the "chunk.c" implementation file:

-^code chunk-c-include-value (1 before, 2 after)

 Ah, C, and its Stone Age modularity story.
 Where were we?
 Right.
 When we initialize a new chunk, we initialize its constant list too: